 An outright gift is one that immediately benefits the University of Hawaiʻi and its students.
 Cash, real estate, securities, and other assets can be given outright.
 You may specify where you would like your gift to go, or designate your gift to the "Fund for Excellence" and support the student callers who work to raise private gifts on behalf of the 10 campuses of the UH System.

 University of Hawaiʻi employees may also to make gifts via payroll deductions.
-Please see your Human Resources/Payroll Office for a salary assignment form.
-Send completed forms to the UH Foundation, PO Box 11270, Honolulu, HI 96828-0270, Attn: Data Processing.
+Download the salary assignment form and send completed forms to the UH Foundation, PO Box 11270, Honolulu, HI 96828-0270, Attn: Data Processing.

 Double your impact!
 Many employers will match your gift to the University of Hawaiʻi.
 If your company has a matching gift policy, please contact your Human Resources department to obtain your matching gift form.

 Almost any marketable real estate (home, vacation property, land, rental property, other real estate) may be gifted to the Foundation, provided the property is unencumbered.
 Real estate accepted outright by the Foundation is immediately sold so the proceeds can benefit the university's students, faculty, and programs.

 A gift of real estate may entitle you to a charitable deduction of the full fair market value of the property.
 For gifts of long-term, appreciated real estate the deduction limit is 30% of adjusted gross income with a five-year carry-over period for the excess.
 You can also bypass capital gains tax on the property.